A major patch is reshaping Helldivers 2's Steam trajectory

 This shift matters because Steam amplifies momentum.
 If patches land quickly and address core complaints, sentiment improves rapidly.
 If they miss the mark, backlash escalates just as fast.

-Helldivers 2's update appears to fall into the first category-at least for now.
+Helldivers 2's update appears to fall into the first category, at least for now.
 The real signal will be whether player retention stabilizes over the next several days, which historically determines whether a patch creates a lasting recovery or just a temporary spike.